stathischaritos/names/README.md

     python main.py

 This trains the NB classifier and saves the model in pickle files.
 The confusion matrix and accuracy score is printed in the terminal.
+You can uncomment more models inside the code to add them to the process.

 Running the api
 ---------------